GuilhermeRossato/mexpress/README.md

 // Request (MexpressRequest)
-request.params // key-value object for the parameters on the path of the url request.url // the url string request.query // object where keys are names of the query-string parameters and their values request.cookies // object where each key is a cookie name and each value is the cookie value.
-Both are case sensitive. request.getBodyAsBinary(): Promise<Buffer> // Method to get all the request body as a binary buffer request.getBodyAsText([encoding] = 'utf8'): Promise<string> // Get the request body as a string request.getBodyAsJson(): Promise<any> // Get the request body as a json object
+request.params // key-value object for the parameters on the path of the url request.url // the url string request.query // key-value object with the name and the value of the query string parameters after the question mark in a url request.cookies // object where each key is a cookie name and each value is the cookie value request.getBodyAsBinary(): Promise<Buffer> // Method to get all the request body as a binary buffer request.getBodyAsText([encoding]): Promise<string> // Get the request body as a string request.getBodyAsJson(): Promise<any> // Get the request body as a json object
 ```